My Little Pony: Friendship Is Magic: Broadcast

-My Little Pony: Friendship Is Magic, which is targeted at girls aged 4–7, was one of several animated shows which aired on The Hub (a retooling of Discovery Kids owned by Discovery Communications).
+My Little Pony: Friendship Is Magic, which is primarily targeted at girls aged 4–7, was one of several animated shows which aired on The Hub (a retooling of Discovery Kids owned by Discovery Communications).
 The network was rebranded Discovery Family on October 13, 2014.
 Each episode is about 22 minutes long.

 Friendship Is Magic premiered on October 10, 2010.
 In March 2011, less than two months before the season finale aired, the series was renewed for a second season which aired from September 17, 2011, to April 21, 2012.
 A month before the second season ended, the series was renewed for a third season which premiered on November 10, 2012, and ended on February 16, 2013.
 One month later, The Hub renewed the show for a fourth season to air during the 2013–2014 television season.
 On May 7, 2014, the series was renewed for a fifth season.
 On August 4–8, 2014, The Hub aired "My Little Pony Mega Mare-a-thon": a 50-hour marathon of every episode from the first four seasons of My Little Pony: Friendship Is Magic and specials from the toy line's third generation.
 The fifth season premiered on April 4, 2015, and ended on November 28, 2015.
 A month before the prior season's airing, Discovery Family renewed the series for a sixth season which was broadcast from March 26 to October 22, 2016.
 In October 2016, the show was renewed for a seventh season which aired from April 15 to October 28, 2017.
 An eighth season was broadcast from March 24 to October 6, 2018.
 Discovery Family announced the ninth and final season on March 8, 2019, which premiered on April 6 of that year.
 Before its finale, My Little Pony: Friendship Is Magic — A Decade of Pony (a behind-the-scenes look at the making of the series) was aired on October 11, 2019.
 The 90-minute finale was broadcast the following day.